These integrations are set up once per project, and are only usable in projects in which they’ve been set up.

 HEROKU_SLUG_COMMIT environment variable, which most Sentry SDKs will automatically detect and use for configuration.

-Start by connecting your repository to your Sentry organization so that we can automatically retrieve your commit data.
+Start by connecting your repository to your Sentry organization so we automatically retrieve your commit data.
+Find your repository integration (GitHub, GitLab, Bitbucket, for example) in Settings > Integrations.
+From the Configurations tab, click “Configure”.

-In the Heroku Plugin Configuration, specify which repository and deploy environment to be associated with your Sentry project.
+In the Heroku integration configuration, specify which repository and deploy environment to be associated with your Sentry project.

-Navigate to your Project’s Release Tracking settings and copy the deploy hook command to your Heroku config.
+Navigate to your project’s Release settings and copy the deploy hook command to your Heroku config.

 You’ll start getting rich commit information and deploy emails with each new release, as well as tracking of which release issues were seen within.